 Many people who use wheelchairs have asked me how I travel by plane.
 After all, it can be intimidating, especially because our wheelchairs are the most important part of our daily lives.
-My name is Meena, and I’ve been living with a spinal cord injury for years.
-I’d love to share what I have learned through my journeys as well as some tips for traveling on a plane with your wheelchair.
+I’ve been living with a spinal cord injury for years, and I’d love to share some tips for traveling on a plane with your wheelchair.

 Tips for Traveling with a Wheelchair by Air